blender/blender/doc/python_api/rst/info_quickstart.rst

    RuntimeError: Operator bpy.ops.view3d.render_border.poll() failed, context is incorrect

-In this case the context must be the 3d view with an active camera.
+In this case the context must be the 3D Viewport with an active camera.

-To avoid using try/except clauses wherever operators are called you can call the operators own ``poll()`` function to check if it can run in the current context.
+To avoid using try-except clauses wherever operators are called, you can call the operators own ``poll()`` function to check if it can run the operator in the current context.

 .. code-block:: python